ftCommunity/ftcommunity-TXT/README.md

 ## Prepare SD Card

-You need an empty micro SD card with for the ftcommunity firmware.
+You need an empty micro SD card for the ftcommunity firmware.
 Create two partitions on the SD card.
 The first partition should be about 20-40 MB in size and must be formatted as `FAT`, the second partition can use the rest of the available space on the SD card and must be formatted as `ext4`.

 The following commands will do this on a linux system where the SD card slot is named ` /dev/mmcblk0`. *Make sure this is really the empty SD card, the following commands will destroy all data on `/dev/mmcblk0`*: